melissamcewen/routine-builder/src/routes/blog/posts/welcome-to-the-ordinary-advanced-builder/+page.md

 One thing we haven't coded in is that The Ordinary recommends within the layers to put on the product targeting your most important concern first.

 > Ultimately they can be layered in any order, but we recommend focusing on the primary concern first.
-For instance, if you’re looking to target signs of aging as your primary concern and have both Multi-Peptide + HA Serum and Hyaluronic Acid 2% + B5, we’d recommend applying Multi-Peptide + HA Serum first because it targets signs of aging while Hyaluronic Acid 2% + B5 targets dryness.
+For instance, if you're looking to target signs of aging as your primary concern and have both Multi-Peptide + HA Serum and Hyaluronic Acid 2% + B5, we'd recommend applying Multi-Peptide + HA Serum first because it targets signs of aging while Hyaluronic Acid 2% + B5 targets dryness.

 I'm considering different ways to code this in and may add it in the future.